Malicious Mischief Charges

 Is Malicious Mischief a felony in Washington?

-The penalties for this crime can include large fines, restitution payments, and even imprisonment.
+The penalties for this crime can include hefty fines, restitution payments, and even imprisonment.
 Those charged with malicious mischief in Washington should seek the assistance of an experienced criminal defense attorney to help them navigate the legal system and obtain the best possible outcome in their case.

 What are the degrees of Malicious Mischief in Washington?